historicalsource/sinistar/README.md

 contain their last development version of Sinistar.

 FILE ORGANIZATION

+Assembly order of overlays:

-[.SAM]	Contains all the V17 files from Sam Dicker	\
-[.WITT]	Contains all the V17 files from Rich Witt	 \	Assembly order [.FALS]	Contains all the V17 files from Noah Falstein	 /	  of overlays.
-[.MICA]	Contains all the V17 files from Bob Mical	/ [.COM]	Contains a mangerie of related comand files from them all.
+[.SAM]	Contains all the V17 files from Sam Dicker [.WITT]	Contains all the V17 files from Rich Witt [.FALS]	Contains all the V17 files from Noah Falstein [.MICA]	Contains all the V17 files from Bob Mical [.COM]	Contains a mangerie of related comand files from them all.

 At the top level, [LIBRARY.SINISTAR] you will find these main files: